Does Oatmeal Increase Milk Supply?

 Interesting Fact: Oatmeal has been found to thicken hair, this is because of it's high protein content.
 If you are a mom who is worried about hair thinning out after giving birth, then this is for you.

-You can also dress it up with one or more of these to add some more flavor:
+Cooked oats are also a good option and you can dress it up with one or more of these to add some more flavor:

 - A dash of salt.